AnserBeg/soft-sme1/soft-sme-backend/AI_ASSISTANT_INTEGRATION_GUIDE.md

 ### 1. Documentation Q&A

 The AI assistant can answer questions about:
-- How to use NeuraTask features
+- How to use Aiven features
 - Workflow processes
 - Button functions and locations
 - System configuration